klevoya/docs/docs/examples/initial-contract-tables.md

 ---

 Hydra allows loading of smart contract table data which is very useful for defining the initial context the tests will run in.
-Instead of defining a sequence of actions that lead to the table state, the table state is simply defined in JSON files.
+Instead of defining a sequence of actions that results in the table state, the table state is simply defined in JSON files.

 ## Adding the `hydraload` action to smart contracts